THE CAMDEN SHOE SHOP & QUILT MUSEUM

 TOURS

-SPEAKING ENGAGEMENTS and IN-SCHOOL ARTS ENRICHMENT/HISTORY PROGRAMS
+SPEAKING ENGAGEMENTS and ARTS ENRICHMENT/HISTORY PROGRAMS

 For more information regarding Programs: (334) 682-9878 or info@blackbelttreasures.com, include in subject "Betty Anderson Tour and Program Information"